- Coyotes are omnivores – they tend to eat both plants and animals.

 First off, coyotes are clever sets of mammals.
 They have good vision and a high detective sense of smell.
 Coyotes can run up to 40 miles per hour.
 It is proven that they are more effective when they hunt in packs, thereby reducing coyote casualties and increasing productivity.

 During spring, female coyotes give birth to litters of three to nineteen pups – this increases their population and improves the strength of their hunting pack.
-Coyotes are very particular about their young ones; they would kill rattlesnakes for the dual purpose of food and security of their pups.
+Coyotes are very particular about their young ones; they would kill rattlesnakes for the dual purpose of food and the security of their pups.
 If they survive, the pups will be ready for hunting by the following fall.

 Coyotes are sometimes called brush wolves and make distinctive calls in communication.